Micha-L-Davis/Micha-L-Davis.github.io/reading-notes/code-301.md

 * I particularly appreciate the collaboration.
 It's easy to notice someone else's small mistakes, it's helpful to have someone else's favorite shortcuts onhand, and it's fun to see how other people approach a problem.
 * Pair programming works by splitting the tasks of program witing into two--one person doing the typing, and one person dictating what is to be typed.

+## Things I want to know more about
+I'm excited to learn more about untethering JS from the browser!

 ---